-That said, non-resident individuals and businesses can still open a Cayman Islands bank account–in most cases, it can even be done remotely.
+Cayman Islands bank account opening is still available to non-resident individuals and businesses–in most cases, it can even be done remotely.
 But to open an account, you will need to provide certified documents, transparent records, and (as we’ll discuss) ties to the Cayman Islands.

-In today’s article, we’re going to cover the main hurdles you’ll need to overcome when opening accounts.
+In today’s article, we’re going to cover the main hurdles you’ll need to overcome when applying for a bank account in the Cayman Islands.
 We will also discuss who should consider banking here, and what the benefits are.
-Finally, we’ll also discuss how you can start opening accounts today.
+Finally, we’ll also discuss how you can start opening a bank account in the Cayman Islands today.

 Many people think that international banking started in Cayman at the turn of the century… but, that’s wrong.

-International banking in Cayman didn’t start until the mid-60s when Scotiabank setup operations and started to shape the banking landscape.
+International banking in Cayman didn’t start until the mid-60s when Scotiabank set up operations and started to shape the banking landscape.

 It’s the world’s fifth-largest financial center, home to 75% of all the world’s hedge funds, and has US $674 billion on deposit–not bad for a country of less than 60,000 people.